Learning to Steer: Input-dependent Steering for Multimodal LLMs: Introduction

 Multimodal LLMs (MLLMs \cite{shukor2025scaling,hurst2024gpt4o,team2023gemini,alayrac2022flamingo,laurenccon2024mattersidefics2,liu2024improvedllava,wang2024qwen2,shukor2023epalm,shukor2025scaling}) have become ubiquitious in the computer vision landscape.
 While most of the focus is on improving the performance of these models, less attention is allocated to make them safer and reliable.
 Current MLLMs still suffer from shortcomings w.r.t. a number of well-identified \textit{behaviors}.
 A first immediate example of such behavior is model hallucination \cite{shukor2024beyond,huang2024visual,bai2024hallucination,shukor2024implicit}, \textit{i.e.} when MLLMs output answers that are not grounded in the inputs.
 Another example is model safety, when MLLMs provide harmful responses or point to illegal contents.
 A straightforward, approach for correcting MLLMs w.r.t. such behaviors is to fine-tune it; however, with the ever-growing size of the models, even efficient finetuning methods become relatively costly \cite{hu2022lora,houlsby2019parameter,depalm,shukor2023epalm,manas2022mapl,koh2023groundingfromage,shukor2024skipping}.
 Thus, designing cheaper post-hoc methods is a much more appealing approach.

 One computationally cheap alternative that has gained popularity in this regard is model steering \cite{turner2023activation, panickssery2023steering, zou2023representation, li2023iti}.
-This kind of approach is based on the linear representation hypothesis \cite{Mikolov2013EfficientEO}, which supposes that latent representations are encoded as linear directions: thus, applying modifications in the latent space via linear shift vectors (i.e., \textit{steering vectors}) shall effectively push a model's output towards a desired behavior.
+The idea of intervening on internal representations through linear shifts to control the generated output has been popular in the image editing literature for more than a decade \cite{vae_2013, shen2020interfacegan}.
+For LLMs/MLLMs, this kind of approach is inspired from the linear representation hypothesis \cite{Mikolov2013EfficientEO}, which supposes that latent representations are encoded as linear directions: thus, applying modifications in the latent space via linear shift vectors (i.e., \textit{steering vectors}) shall effectively push a model's output towards a desired behavior.
 Nevertheless, despite a handful of recent works \cite{khayatan2025analyzing, wang2024steering, li2025internal} steering-based approaches remain largely unexplored for MLLMs.
 Furthermore, existing steering approaches (e.g. \textit{mean} steering) usually consist of computing a single steering vector that will be applied regardless of the input.

 We argue that the coarse and static nature of these approaches limit their practical effectiveness, as in many cases, the instantiation of the target behavior is heavily dependant on the input.
 For instance, in the context of safety enforcement, if an MLLM is prompted to provide instructions to perform an illegal activity, what ideally constitutes as a *safe response is not providing any actionable instructions, possibly refusing to engage in discussing the query.
 However, in relatively innocuous scenarios, such as asking for financial advice, a safe response would instead to propose to consult an expert, points to reliable resources, without providing any definitive financial advice.